 At this point we have parsed the workspace file and generate the gating hierarchy associated with each sample imported from the file.
-The data have been loaded, compensated, and transformed in the workspace, since we passed execute=TRUE to the parseWorkspace() function.
-This can also be done separately via the execute() method, which takes a GatingHierarchy and the flowJoWorkspace that generated it, as arguments.
-It returns a GatingHierarchy with additional data attached to each node of the hierarchy (population counts, membership indices, and a flowFrame.
+The data have been loaded, compensated, and transformed in the workspace, and gating has been executed.
+The resulting GatingSet contains a replicated analysis of the original flowJo workspace.